NVIDIA/spark-rapids-tools/user_tools/docs/legacy-user-tools-dataproc.md

     ```

 - Example: Running Qualification tool passing list of google storage directories
-    - Note that the wrapper lists the applications with positive recommendations.
+    - Note that the wrapper lists the applications with positive savings by default.
       To list all the applications, set the argument `--filter_apps=NONE`
     - cmd
       ```